 - A financial management system to track expenses and revenue

 Research the software that best suits your needs, purchase it, and set it up.

 15. Open for Business

 You are now ready to open your wellness center.
-If you followed the steps above, you should be in a great position to build a successful business.
+If you followed the steps above, you should be in a great position to build a successful business and know everything you need about starting a wellness center business.
 Below are answers to frequently asked questions that might further help you.

 How to Finish Your Wellness Center Business Plan in 1 Day!

 Don’t you wish there was a faster, easier way to finish your Wellness Center business plan?